realgekkefries/Multitool-0x/README.md

 ## ⭐ Support & Feedback

-If you find this tool helpful, please consider giving it a ⭐ star on GitHub.
+if you like this tool, please consider giving it a ⭐ star.